mosip/documentation/docs/Device-Type-and-Subtype-APIs.md

-This page represents the Device type and Device subtype API's.
+This page contains detail about the Device type and Device subtype API's.
 * [Device Types](#device-types)
 * [Device Subtypes](#device-subtypes)